BIRMINGHAM TAVERN – HINCKLEY ROAD BREWERY – SHIPSTONES ARMS, 5 HINCKLEY ROAD

 Love this photo from Tram Society of tram passing Shipstones Arms

 Beeston Brewery bought the rebuilt property, c 1894 but they themselves were taken over by Shipstones, circa 1922.
-The pub became known as the Shipstones Arms.
-It was closed and demolished circa 1978 for the new road scheme.
+After Arthur Johnson who was there for many years c1939-54, Edward Elton v1954-57 and William Mee c1957.
+The pub was closed and demolished circa 1978 for the new road scheme.

 Leave a Reply